Ellis-Brown/CLS-161/_posts/2022-10-17-reading-response-three.md

 - I typed "def open" to encourage it to write a function to open the book
 - I typed "def main" to have it generate the main.

 On first run, I realized I needed to type `nltk.download()` to get the dependencies, rather than just installing with `pip`, but then the script was able to run.
+It did not make a mistake, that is just an installation step.

 The script worked.
-Try it yourself, or view my juypyter notebook here:
+Try it yourself, or view my juypyter notebook here: [github link](https://github.com/Ellis-Brown/CLS-161/blob/gh-pages/_posts/find_nouns.ipynb)

+Note: I had never even heard of `nltk` before, or any of these tools.
+I did not even open a web browser to get this result.
 ```python
 ## Define a function to parse through a book, and find all occurances of nouns.